Late to Its Own Party, Endeavour At Least Has Decency to Put On a Good Show

 This is how girl fights start, I thought.

-Somehow, on one of the happiest days L.A. has ever known, I managed to have a run-in with the one person with a bad attitude.
+Somehow, on one of the most unique days L.A. has ever known, I managed to find the one person with a bad attitude.

 Taking another puff of her cigarette, she turned and pushed her way to the curb, knocking a couple of smaller women out of the way as she went.